lynnfaraday/aresmush.com/_root/fs3/fs3.3/core.md

 ###  Background Skills

 You can add or update a background skill at a cost of 2XP.
 However, you may not progress beyond a professional level of competence (on par with rating 4) with XP.

-### Specialties

-Adding a specialty to an Action Skill costs 4XP.

 ### Languages